 What is SMS Marketing?

-SMS marketing (short message service marketing) , also known as text message marketing or mobile marketing, is a method by which businesses and organizations send out specials, coupons, promotions, alerts, and more via highly targeted, permission-based, opt-in text messages.
+SMS marketing (short message service marketing) , also known as text message marketing or mobile marketing, is a method by which businesses and/or organizations can mass text (or single text) specials, coupons, promotions, alerts, important info, and more to their highly targeted, permission-based, opted-in customer lists.

 What is Permission Based Marketing?